argoproj-labs/argocd-notifications/docs/index.md

 # Overview

 Argo CD Notifications continuously monitors Argo CD applications and provides a flexible way to notify users about important changes in the application state.
-Using flexible mechanism of [triggers and templates](./triggers_and_templates/index.md) you can configure when the notification should be sent as well as notification content.
-Argo CD Notifications includes the set of useful [built-in](./built-in.md) triggers and templates.
+Using a flexible mechanism of [triggers and templates](./triggers_and_templates/index.md) you can configure when the notification should be sent as well as notification content.
+Argo CD Notifications includes the [catalog](./catalog.md) of useful triggers and templates.
-So you can just enable them instead of reinventing new ones.
+So you can just use them instead of reinventing new ones.

 ## Getting Started